Superalgos/Superalgos/README.md

 ### Instalation Notes

-1. You need to make a fork in order for the App functionality that facilitates contributions to work.
+**1.** You need to make a fork in order for the App functionality that facilitates contributions to work.
-2. You need to run the command git clone as an administrator in order to avoid permission problems while creating the Superalgos folder and downloading the repository there.
+**2.** You need to run the command git clone as an administrator in order to avoid permission problems while creating the Superalgos folder and downloading the repository there.
 It might also work without admin power, depending on your setup.

 ## Usage

 ![Run the system](https://docs.superalgos.org/images/how-to/run-the-system-01.gif)

-1. Run the Superalgos Client doing this: change to the Superalgos directory / folder and type:
+**1.** To run the Superalgos client, change to the Superalgos directory / folder and type:

 ```
 node run
 ```

-2. The UI will be loaded at your default browser.
+**2.** The UI will be loaded at your default browser.
 Be patient it make take a minute to fully load.
-3. A Welcome Tutorial will automatically pop-up.
+**3.** A Welcome Tutorial will automatically pop-up.
 You need to do this Tutorial to finish the setup and to learn the basics.
 It's the ultimate onboarding experience, superior to all other resources available, including videos and the docs.

 ### Usage Notes

-1. We have only tested the UI with Google Chrome.
+**1.** We have only tested the UI with Google Chrome.
 It might work with other browsers as well, or it might not.
-2. Before installing the client in a different hardware that from where you are going to load the UI, we reccomend you to first do a standard installation at your PC / laptop, and leave your Raspberry Pi or Server for after you have done all available tutorials.
+**2.** Before installing the client in a different hardware that from where you are going to load the UI, we reccomend you to first do a standard installation at your PC / laptop, and leave your Raspberry Pi or Server for after you have done all available tutorials.
 This single tip will save you a lot of time.

  **Tip:** If your computer has less than 8 GB of RAM, use node run minMemo to run the system with minimal RAM memory requirements.